distek/panel.nvim/README.md

 	"distek/panel.nvim",
 	config = function()
         require("panel").setup({
-            panel = {
             size = 15,
             views = {
                 {
                     -- the name of the panel view (will also be shown in the winbar) name = "Terminal",

                     -- the filetype to lock to the panel ft = "toggleterm",

                     -- The open function should return the buffer ID of whatever we want in the panel open = function()
                         -- open a new terminal in a split (we *want* to create a new window) vim.cmd("split +term")

                         -- Grab the buffer's ID
                         local bufid = vim.api.nvim_get_current_buf()

                         -- hide the window (closing could delete the buffer, we don't want that) vim.api.nvim_win_hide(vim.api.nvim_get_current_win())

                         -- finally return the new buffer ID return bufid
                     end,

                     -- close is for a specific scenario in which the filetype relies on a specific window -- Trouble is a good example of this close = nil,

                     -- Additional window options to apply to the panel when this buffer is focused wo = {
                         winhighlight = "Normal:ToggleTermNormal",
                         number = false,
                         relativenumber = false,
                         wrap = false,
                         list = false,
                         signcolumn = "no",
                         statuscolumn = "",
                     },
                 },
                 -- ... more panels go here
-                }
             }
         })
     end